sserrato/azurecloudautomatedELKstackdeployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+- A **load balancer**  is an intelligent network security device that distributes that incoming network traffic across multiple servers.
+- A load balancer ensures no single server has to handle too much traffic.
+- Load balancers help protect the **availability** of resources.

+The advantage of the jump box:
+- The jump box prevents all Azure VM's to expose to the public.
+We can do monitoring and logging on a single box.
+We can easily turn the ON/OFF remote desktop connectivity feature.
+By using the network security group, we can restrict the IP addresses to communicate with the Jump box.

-- _TODO: What aspect of security do load balancers protect?
+_TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_